Albert Stubbins

-Albert Stubbins (17 July 1919 – 28 December 2002) was an English footballer.
-He played in the position of centre forward, although his career was limited by the onset of World War II.
+Albert Stubbins (17 July 1919 – 28 December 2002) was an English footballer who played as a centre forward.
+His career was limited by the onset of World War II.
 While playing for Liverpool, he won the League Championship in 1947.
 He was later included on the front cover of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album.

-Life and playing career
+Career

 Born in Wallsend, Tyne and Wear, England, he spent his early years in the United States, returning to Wallsend, where he attended Carville School, in 1929.
 Stubbins first played for Newcastle United in 1937, appearing in official games 30 times and scoring six goals for the team.
-In wartime games (classified as friendlies) he scored 188 goals in just 231 appearances.
+In wartime games (classified as friendlies) he scored 231 goals in just 188 appearances.

 In 1946 he was signed by Liverpool for a then club record of £12,500.
 Stubbins had also been approached by Liverpool's closest rivals, Everton, and he settled the decision with a toss of the coin.
 He made an immediate impact at the club: making his debut on 14 September 1946 in a league match at Burnden Park he scored an 82nd-minute goal as the Reds left it late to claim a 3–1 victory over Bolton Wanderers.

-Following his move to Liverpool, Stubbins scored 28 goals (24 league goals) in the 1946–7 season (making him joint top scorer with Jack Balmer) helping Liverpool to win the League Championship, their first in 24 years.
+Following his move to Liverpool, Stubbins scored 28 goals (24 league goals) in the 1946–47 season (making him joint top scorer with Jack Balmer) helping Liverpool to win the League Championship, their first in 24 years.
 Stubbins also scored 24 goals the following season.
-Although a contractual dispute in the 1948–9 season limited his appearances for the Merseyside club, he then helped Liverpool reach the 1950 FA Cup Final, the first time Liverpool had appeared at Wembley.
+Although a contractual dispute in the 1948–49 season limited his appearances for the Merseyside club, he then helped Liverpool reach the 1950 FA Cup Final, the first time Liverpool had appeared at Wembley.
 However, they lost to Arsenal by two goals to nil.

 On 18 October 1950, at Blackpool's Bloomfield Road, Stubbins netted five goals in the Football League's 6–3 victory over the Irish League in an exhibition match.

 Injuries forced him to retire in 1953, having scored 83 goals in 178 appearances, or 1 every 2.1 games.
 Despite his club success, he played for the England only once, in an unofficial international against Wales in 1945, a game England lost 1–0.

+Later life

 Following his retirement, Stubbins entered a full-time career in sports journalism, although he briefly coached an American semi-professional side, the New York Americans in 1960.

 Stubbins later appeared on the front cover of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album, the only footballer to be depicted.
 He also has a Liverpool FC fan club named in his honour.
 He also featured as a minor character in Stephen Baxter's time-travelling novel The Time Ships.
 He died in 2002, aged 83, after a short illness.